 Although everyone asked with respect and good intentions, some of the questions unintentionally raised political issues.
 And since I was the only Jewish/Israeli person in the course, I was solely responsible for answering questions from the “Jewish/Israeli” perspective.

-These questions became more contentious when discussing them with two of my friends on the course: davka my left-leaning, middle-aged German friend Frederick and my Muslim-Lebanese friend Amira.
+These questions became more controversial when discussing them with two of my friends on the course: davka my left-leaning, middle-aged German friend Frederick and my Muslim-Lebanese friend Amira.

-Though I did by best to just share my personal story and to transcend the political sphere, there was nevertheless a blatant difference of perspectives.
-And inevitably, as soon as the discussion got a tad political, the energy shifted in the room and mild tensions rose.
+Though I did by best to share my personal story and to transcend the political sphere, there was nevertheless a blatant difference of perspectives.
+And inevitably, as soon as the discussion got a tad political, the energy shifted in the room.

-The following day I got the chance to speak with Frederick again; but this time, we spoke after 2 minutes of silent eye contact—in the context of a dynamic partner mediation.
-After a minute of standing in silence, eyed locked, we simultaneously began tearing up, until streams of tears rolled down our cheeks.
+The following day, I got the chance to speak with Frederick again; but this time, we spoke after 2 minutes of silent eye contact—in the context of a dynamic partner mediation.
+After a minute of standing in silence, eyes locked, we simultaneously began tearing up, until streams of tears rolled down our cheeks.